OurSausalito.com

 • About

-You are here: Home / Golden Gate Bridge Visitors Guide 2019 / Robin Williams Rainbow Tunnel (Waldo Tunnel)
+You are here: Home / Golden Gate Bridge Visitors Guide 2025 / Robin Williams Tunnel (Rainbow Tunnel, Waldo Tunnel)

 Click here to go to the Golden Gate Bridge Menu

-This tunnel was originally built at the same time as the Golden Gate Bridge, with just a single bore and two lanes each way.
+This Robin Williams Tunnel (sans its rainbow and then called the Waldo Tunnel) was originally built at the same time as the Golden Gate Bridge, with just a single bore and two lanes each way.
 In 1953-54 a second bore was added and the highway widened to four lanes each way.
 It’s sometimes called “tunnel” and sometimes “tunnels” since it is a single structure but has two bores.

 The rainbows were added in 1969 by a retiring Caltrans executive on his own initiative, and were originally slated for destruction by his angry superiors.
 When the community expressed a love for the rainbows the local politicians ordered them to be saved.
 In the 1970’s money was collected to replace the paint with colored ceramic tile, but the effort fell short and ultimately there were problems with disposition of the money.

-From 1937-2015 the official name of the tunnel was The Waldo Tunnel, since it is located on the Waldo Grade.
-Waldo was a 19th century California politician.
+From 1937-2015 the official name of this Marin tunnel was The Waldo Tunnel, since it is located on the Waldo Grade.
+(Waldo was a 19th century California politician).
 After 1969 it was much more commonly referred to as The Rainbow Tunnel because of the striking colors on the southern approach.

 In 2015 the State renamed the tunnel The Robin Williams tunnel, in honor of the late actor and comedian who grew up and lived in the area.
 Although he was famous for wearing rainbow suspenders as Mork from the TV show Mork and Mindy, he had already worn them as part of his stand up comic act before being signed for the show.